 [The trail is well defined through the forest.]

 After the lake the trail is in great shape and we followed it for a while through a flat marshy area with a stream meandering along it.
 At the end of this meadow the terrain steepens once again and we grunted our way up towards Niles Meadows.
 After passing the 20 meter waterfall (and a bunch of smaller ones) we crossed the 'hump' that Kane mentions and found ourselves descending into a small paradise on Earth!

-Nile Meadows is a very pretty place - one of the nicest camping spots I've had the pleasure to be in, and I've been in a few so far... :-) I like how small the meadows are.
+Nile Meadows is a very pretty place - one of the nicest spots I've had the pleasure to be in, and I've been in a few so far... :-) I like how small the meadows are.
 You don't feel claustrophobic but you also don't feel overwhelmed by open space.
-I highly recommend camping in this meadow while in the area - even if you don't want to climb anything!
+I highly recommend spending some leisure time in this meadow while in the area - even if you don't want to climb anything.

 Once we attained the shoulder on the ridge we realized why hardly anyone completes a day scramble of Mount Daly.
 We still had a LONG way to go and we were feeling the effects of walking with our big packs to Niles Meadows and the 1000 meters of height gain and kilometers of distance already!!
 The weather was gorgeous and the wind was light so we shrugged off the doubts and started contouring along the southeast face of Mount Niles towards the pinnacle between Niles and Daly.